3 steps to understand your credit score (and keep it healthy)

 The FTC also has more information on identity theft protection.

-Winston adds that it can be just as important to scrutinize not only what a firm or retailer does to protect you from data breaches in advance but also how they handle a breach after it happens.
+Tip: Winston says it can be just as important to scrutinize not only what a firm or retailer does to protect you from data breaches in advance but also how they handle a breach after it happens.
 The speed and transparency of a business in response to a breach can play just as big a role in protecting your finances.

 3. If necessary, boost your credit score with thoughtful—not hasty—changes.

-Sort through good and bad debt, she adds.
+Sort through good and bad debt.
 High interest rates on credit cards are worse debt compared to the typical student loan.
 Good debt has low, fixed interest rates and—in the case of a mortgage—possible tax advantages.

 It’s a subtler and more strategic approach than cutting up your cards: Keep the line of credit open for the sake of your score and resist the temptation to abuse it.

-Negative credit info can stay on your report for 7 years.
+Negative credit info can stay on your report for up to seven years.
 More than half your credit score is calculated based on how much and how often you borrow, how long you’ve been doing it, and how frequently you’re opening new lines of credit.
-A few tips: